 Insert the following after the 2nd paragraph:

-The basic rules for a non-HE STA are defined below.
-Additional rule for an HE STA that sets the HE Dynamic SM Power Save Support subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element it transmits is defined in 26.14.4 (SM power save).
+The basic rules for a STA are defined below.
+Additional rule for an HE STA that sets the HE Dynamic SM Power Save Support subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element it transmits is defined in 26.14.4 (SM power save).(#21448)

 TGax editor: Change 26.14.4 as follows: (Track change on)

-26.14.4 SM power save
+26.14.4 HE Dynamic SM power save

+A STA that has dot11HEDynamicSMPowerSaveOptionImplemented equal to true shall set the HE Dynamic SM Power Save Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1. (#21540)

-In dynamic SM power save mode (see 11.2.6 (SM power save)), a STA that sets the HE Dynamic SM Power Save Support subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element it transmits shall follow the dynamic SM power save procedures defined in 11.2.6 (SM power save) except that the STA may enable its multiple receive chains when it receives a Trigger frame as described below.
+In dynamic SM power save mode (see 11.2.6 (SM power save)), a STA that sets the HE Dynamic SM Power Save Support subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1(#21540) shall follow the dynamic SM power save procedures defined in 11.2.6 (SM power save) except that the STA may enable its multiple receive chains when it receives a Trigger frame as described below.

 The STA enables its multiple receive chains when it receives a Trigger frame that starts a frame exchange sequence.
 Such a frame exchange sequence shall satisfy the following conditions:

-The starting Trigger frame is a single-spatial stream frame.
+The starting Trigger frame is transmitted with asingle-spatial stream.(#21210)

 The starting Trigger frame is from the associated AP or from the AP corresponding to the transmitted BSSID if STA is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits.